Ricin Fast Facts

 February 1, 2011 - A federal grand jury indicts Levenderis on one count of possessing a biological toxin and one count of making false statements.

-April 10, 2012 - Dan Roberts and Frederick Thomas plead guilty to conspiring to obtain an unregistered explosive device and gun silencer.
-They are both sentenced to five years in prison.

-April 16, 2013 - An envelope addressed to Senator Roger Wicker of Mississippi tests positive for ricin at the U.S. Capitol's off-site mail facility.
-A law enforcement source tells CNN that after the envelope tested positive in a first routine test, it was retested two more times, each time coming up positive.
-The letter is sent to the Army's biomedical research laboratory at Fort Detrick, Maryland for further testing.
+April 16, 2013 - An envelope addressed to Senator Roger Wicker of Mississippi tests positive for ricin at the US Capitol's off-site mail facility.

 April 17, 2013 - The Secret Service announces that a letter addressed to President Barack Obama, containing a "suspicious substance," was intercepted at the White House's off-site mail facility on April 16.
 Later in the day the FBI confirms that the letter tested positive for ricin.